BuzzFeed defends Trump-Russia blockbuster amid blistering scrutiny: "We’re 100 percent behind it.”

 The interview comes on the same day that Rudy Giuliani, Trump’s personal attorney, suggested there may, in fact, have been a conversation between Trump and Cohen prior to the congressional testimony, adding that such an exchange would be “perfectly normal” if it happened.

-Watch the full interview with Smith and Cormier below:
+Watch the full interview with Smith and Corimer below: